 - In the Arthur episode, "D.W.'s Very Bad Mood", D.W. has a violent temper tantrum over not being invited to a birthday party that Lisa, one of her classmates is throwing, that lasts for several days.
 One of the things she constantly does during her tantrum is slam her bedroom door all through the night.

-- While not all that uncommon in real life, one should beware that slamming doors is a form of symbolic aggression and can be a red flag for abuse in a relationship.
-It can be used as a form of emotional abuse, terrorizing the other person into submission.
+- While not all that uncommon in Real Life, one should be aware that slamming doors can be a form of symbolic aggression and sometimes can be a red flag for abuse in a relationship.
+It can also be used as a form of emotional abuse, terrorizing the other person into submission.
 If you or someone you care about is being abused, please don't hesitate to report it to the police unless doing so would put you/them in greater danger.